 Depending on your role and industry, try to sprinkle some of the following testimonials:

-The above not just strengthen your narrative, but also help the audience learn some extras about you and your background.
+The above not just strengthens your narrative, but also helps the audience learn some extras about you and your background.
 Testimonial slides can be of help for this purpose.

-NB.: If you have worked, and monetized, any product/service, it may be a good chance to present data from platforms like TrustPilot, as they are unbiased sources that can speak about your work ethics.
-That being said, only introduce that information if the industries are somehow linked (but not in direct competition), or to back up your professional profile.
+NB.: If you have worked and monetized any product/service, it may be a good chance to present data from platforms like TrustPilot, as they are unbiased sources that can speak about your work ethic.
+That said, only introduce that information if the industries are linked (but not in direct competition) or to back up your professional profile.

 4. Include a Case Study

-One of the best ways to illustrate who you are is to show what you are best in.
+One of the best ways to illustrate who you are is to show what you are best at.
 Remember, an about me presentation often needs to “soft sell” your qualifications, experience, and personality.

-So if you have the timeframe, use some of the ending slides to deliver a quick case study.
+So, if you have time, use some of the ending slides to deliver a quick case study.
 You can present:

-• Spotlight of the main accomplishments within the previous role
+- Spotlight on the main accomplishments within the previous role

 Ending your presentation on such a high note will leave the audience positively impressed and wondering what results you could achieve for them.